 (*Prices correct as at 3 April 2019)

-Our Wills department consists of Michael Wadsworth and Laura Bates.
+Our Wills department consists of Michael Wadsworth, Laura Bates and Kelsi Jones.
 Please visit “meet our team” to find out more.